 Florida’s law enforcement officers will recognize boating education cards of visitors if they meet NASBLA requirements.
 In the same vein, Canadian Pleasure Craft Operator Cards will also be recognized if they meet Canada’s transport requirements.
 It is considered as ‘reciprocity.’

 How to Get a License to Drive a Boat in Florida?

 Florida is so attractive to recreational boaters that at least 100,000 sail in these parts on any given day.

 All kinds of boaters would love to go sightseeing and fishing in Jacksonville/St. Augustine.
 Some would like to enjoy the beaches, boat shows, and diving in Fort Lauderdale/Miami, while others would like to experience island cruising in the Florida Keys/Tampa Bay.
 The more adventurous would go deep-sea fishing in Pensacola Bay.

 So we’ve answered the question ‘do you need a license to drive a boat in Florida?’
 Next, let’s take a look at how to get a license to drive a boat in Florida.

 Technically, Florida does not require a person to get a license to drive a boat on its waters.
 However, the state requires every boater born on or after Jan.
-1, 1988, to get a Boating Safety Education Identification Card if he or she is going to drive a boat with a motor of at least 10 horsepower.
+1, 1988, to get a Boating Safety Education Identification Card if he or she will drive a boat with a motor of at least 10 horsepower.

 To obtain this card, you have to pass a Florida-approved boating safety course.
 After completing this course, you have to request an ID card from the FWC.
 In reality, there are three simple and easy steps on how to get a boat license in Florida.
 They are as follows: